mjschultz/django-tastefulpy/docs/authentication.rst

 This authentication scheme uses HTTP Digest Auth to check a user's credentials.
 The username is their ``django.contrib.auth.models.User`` username (assuming it is present) and their password should be their machine-generated api key.
-As with ApiKeyAuthentication, ``tastypie`` should be included in ``INSTALLED_APPS``.
+As with ApiKeyAuthentication, ``tastefulpy`` should be included in ``INSTALLED_APPS``.

 .. warning::